predbrad/coding-help-requests/README.md

 # Wyzant Requests

-Files are crudely listed above that have been sent to me to do via wyzant, browse the repo files for examples.
+Files are crudely listed above that have been sent to me to help with via wyzant, browse the repo files for examples.

 ## Other requests that got their own repo